 A plan to require proof of vaccination to attend nightclubs, concerts and other mass events in England was dropped amid opposition from lawmakers, though Scotland introduced a vaccine pass program this month.

 Critics say the vaccination program — among the world’s speediest earlier this year — is moving too slowly.
-More than 4 million people in Britain have had a booster, although about half of those eligible have yet to receive their shot.
+More 4 million people in Britain have had a booster, although half of those eligible have yet to receive their shot.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic